White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era: What effects are we looking for?

 Energy-dependent time delays would imply the existence of deviations from local Lorenz invariance.
 This would imply a modification of the causal structure of spacetime, together with a possible alteration of the notion of light-cones and the description of observers and their measurements.
 Each of these modifications or the conjunction of all of them may drastically impact the observability of any kind of time delay linked to the quantum regime of gravity.

 A particularly important challenge is the distinction between violation and deformation of local Lorentz invariance.
 In other words, either the \ac{LIV} implies the existence of a preferred reference frame, or the Lorentz group is replaced by the notion of spacetime and observer symmetry (\ac{DSR}).
 Both, the absence or the detection of any kind of time delay can be used as a guiding principle to identify the scale and the type of deviations from local Lorentz symmetry.
 Whether this happens effectively at an intermediate length/energy scale or at the fundamental \ac{QG} scale is unclear and depends on the theoretical approach under consideration.
+We would like to point out that for effects below the natural \ac{QG} scale it is also important to distinguish between \ac{QG} time delays and time delays due to a possible non-minimal coupling between curvature and electromagnetism, that might emerge due to renormalisation of QED on curved spacetime \cite{PhysRevD.22.343}.

 It is often assumed that the \ac{QG} scale, at which time delay effects become important, is the Planck scale of~$E_\text{P} \approx 10^{28}~\mathrm{eV}$.
 However, such conclusions may be premature, since it is highly-model dependent.
 Even though some experiments exhibit sensitivities that for some processes exceed the Planck energy scale, the effective energy scale ($E_\text{QG}$) governing the time delays is often characterized by a combination of the Planck scale and further parameters of the theoretical \ac{QG} model under consideration.
 This has, for example, been pointed out in \cite{Ellis:2008gg,Ellis:2009vq} for certain models of spacetime foam stemming from string/brane theory (see \sref{S:stf}).
 There, the effective energy scale which characterizes such delays is a combination of the \ac{QG} (or string) mass scale divided by the linear (possibly redshift dependent) density of the spacetime defects encountered by the particle during its propagation.
 The observed time delays will also depend on the spacetime location of the source and one should consider combinations of searches at various redshifts, in order to constrain the effect properly and possibly separate it from other phenomena.